-Three new wet and dry laboratories will anchor the new Academic Quad and will be connected by a bridge to the existing campus.
+Three new wet and dry laboratories have anchored the new Academic Quad and are connected by a bridge to the existing campus.

-The buildings will incorporate a flexible plan that accommodates multiple laboratory configurations; programmatic and circulation elements that encourage a sense of community; and a robust, durable, and efficient superstructure.
+The buildings have incorporated a flexible plan that accommodates multiple laboratory configurations; programmatic and circulation elements that encourage a sense of community; and a robust, durable, and efficient superstructure.

 The primary exterior building materials are designed to be cost-effective and long-lasting, in keeping with architectural expression of the research laboratories from UC Merced’s original academic and infrastructure buildings.
 As in those initial buildings, the honest, familiar materials reflect the agricultural roots of the Central Valley, but they are employed in service of the functional needs of the building.

 The primary identity of each laboratory comes from an expression of its concrete structure.
 Flat plate slabs and fin-like perimeter shear walls form frames along the broad faces of the buildings that are infilled with systems of variable degrees of opacity.